Federal Drug Offense Defense Lawyers

 Drug crimes range in severity from state crimes like possession of marijuana or drug paraphernalia to felony crimes such as drug trafficking and drug conspiracy.
 Certain drug crimes can be prosecuted in federal court.

-The state of California leads the nation in drug offender incarceration and has seen a huge increase in the number of offenders sentenced to state prisons.
+The state of California leads the nation in drug offender incarceration and has seen a massive increase in the number of offenders sentenced to state prisons.
 If you are convicted of a federal drug offense, it usually results in a mandatory minimum prison sentence.

 How this drug crime is charged depends on the type and quantity of the drugs involved and whether the drugs were only for personal use or there was an intent to sell the drugs.
-Other factors include prior criminal record, especially a prior drug conviction.
+Other factors include a prior criminal record, especially a prior drug conviction.

 Drug Smuggling